finos/FDC3/docs/api-bridging/spec.md

 * Completed set of payload fields used on request and response messages.
   * with the exception of handling for PrivateChannel events
 * Added a list of FDC3 API calls that do NOT generate bridge messages.
+*  Procedure for forwarding of Messages and collation of responses
+* Broke down previously specified bridge timeout range to be 1500ms on the bridge side and added Desktop Agent timeout (waiting for bridge responses) to be 3000ms
+  * Added recomendation on Desktop Agent timeout handling behavior when bridge stops responding
+  * Added behavior for an agent that is repeatedly timing out - Bridge should disconnect agent
+* Added details of workflows broken by disconnection and agent and bridge behaviors
+  * Proposed new errors to add to Error enumerations
+* Added recomendation of a minimum wait period of 5 seconds on reconnection attempts

 ## Open questions / TODO list

 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
-* Add details of how to handle:
-  * workflows broken by disconnection
-  * An agent that is repeatedly timing out should be disconnected?
 * Advise on whether other agents report to users on connect/disconnect events?
 (SHOULD)
+* How to handle events from PrivateChannels (addContextListener, listener.unsubscribe, disconnect)
+* To create final PR:
   * Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction
+  * Add new errors to Error enumerations specified in this proposal
   * Add RFC 4122 - https://datatracker.ietf.org/doc/html/rfc4122 to FDC3 references page
-* How to handle events from PrivateChannels (addContextListener, listener.unsubscribe, disconnect)

 ## Implementing a Desktop Agent Bridge